aquacode/gopoc/README.md

+# gopoc
-# gopoc - Go POC to explore various aspected of Go programming
+## A Go Proof of Concept to explore various aspected of Go programming